Understand the Importance of Diversity and Inclusion at Work

 - Diversity in the workplace is necessary to create a competitive economy in a globalized world.

 - Diversity in the boardroom is needed to leverage a company’s full potential.

 In a report by Salesforce Research, The Impact of Equality and Values-Driven Business, companies that actively work to make their cultures more inclusive are better positioned to achieve strong customer loyalty as well as boost employee engagement and productivity.

 Here are a few key stats:

 - Employees who feel their voice is heard at work are nearly five-times (4.6X) more likely to feel empowered to perform their best work

 - Employees who say their company provides equal opportunities are nearly four times (3.8X) more likely to say they are proud to work for their company

-- Employees who say they are I’m able to be my authentic self at work are nearly three times (2.8x) more likely to say they are proud to work for their company — and nearly four-times (4.4x) more likely to say they are empowered to perform their best work.
+- Employees who say they are able to be their authentic self at work are nearly three times (2.8x) more likely to say they are proud to work for their company — and nearly four-times (4.4x) more likely to say they are empowered to perform their best work.

 Learn more: Download the report: https://www.salesforce.com/contents/impact-of-equality/

-Consulting firms Catalyst and McKinsey each studied the financial performance of major organizations according to the gender diversity at senior levels.
+Consulting firms Catalyst and McKinsey each studied how gender diversity at senior levels impacts the financial performance of major organizations.
 Both reported that high returns on equity correlated with greater diversity.
 In essence, women board directors and women in senior leadership are connected with better financial performance.
 McKinsey also found that $12 trillion can be added to global GDP by 2025 by advancing women’s Equality.